ahmadwanwar/IMDb-Movie-Rating-Prediction-using-Linear-Regression-From-Scratch-/README.md

 # IMDb-Movie-Rating-Prediction-using-Linear-Regression-From-Scratch-
-A machine learning project that implements Simple Linear Regression from scratch in Python to analyze and predict IMDb movie ratings based on release year using the IMDb Top 1000 dataset.
+This project demonstrates the implementation of Simple Linear Regression without using built-in ML libraries.
+Using the IMDb Top 1000 Movies dataset, the model predicts average movie ratings based on their release year.
+The slope and intercept are calculated manually using mathematical formulas, and model performance is evaluated using Mean Squared Error (MSE).

+The project also includes data visualization with scatter plots and regression lines to illustrate the relationship between release year and ratings.